rjashby/Capstone-Proposal-Day1/new-capstone-proposal.md

 2) Set up a front-end, backend, and api structure.

 3) Style the site to look appropriate using Tailwind CSS.

+4) Log-in authorization.

 ### If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?